uptechteam/klarna-node/README.md

 ## Contributing

 Take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.
-Create a PR to `develop` brunch of current repo.
+Create a PR to `develop` branch of current repo.

 ## TODO